hawknetwork/sealnote-plus/README.md

 **PLEASE NOTE THAT WE ARE NOT CURRENTLY ACCEPTING PRs, UNTIL SOME INITIAL REFACTORING WORK IS COMPLETE.**

-SealNote Plus is a simple notes/notepad application which focuses on security and simplicity.
-Your notes are password protected using 256-bit AES encryption.
+SealNote Plus is a simple note-taking application developed with both security and simplicity in mind.
+Your notes are password-protected using 256-bit AES encryption.
-Keep sensitive information always available without compromising security!
+Store sensitive information easily without compromising security!

 * Password protection (256-bit AES encryption)
-* Color code your notes
+* Color-coded notes
-* Password expires after configurable timeout
+* Passwords expire after a configurable timeout
-* Protect content from screenshots, window switcher and other non-secure displays
+* Your notes are protected from screenshots, the application switcher and other non-secure displays
-* Multi-column layout with number of columns optimized for your screen size.
+* Simple and easy to use UI
-* Simple and easy to use UI/UX
+* Multi-column layout
 * No ads ever!

-Advantage of encrypting notes
+Advantages of encrypting notes
 -----------------------------

-* Keep private information such as credit cards, bank account and passwords in a single place
+* Keep private information such as credit cards, bank account information and passwords in a single place
-* Notes are encrypted locally so no one else can access them, unless they have the password.
+* Notes are encrypted locally so no one else can access them, unless they have the password
-* Since encryption is done at storage level, if you ever lose your phone, you won't lose your notes to thieves.
+* Since encryption is done at the storage level, if you ever lose your phone, you won't lose your notes to thieves

 Frequently Asked Questions (FAQ)
 --------------------------------

-#### Why not use XYZ app with application lock?
+#### Why shouldn't I use XYZ app with an application lock?

-Application locks prevents user from opening application, but does not secure the storage.
-Hence adversary can simply access the storage file directly and read the content.
+An application lock prevents users from opening application, but does not secure any of your data.
+Any malicious person can access the data stored behind an application lock.

-#### If someone connects phone to computer and copies/read the data file storingall the notes, can't they read everything?
+#### Can someone else connect my phone to a computer and copy/read my notes?

-They can't.
-No one can, regardless how they access the data file (unless they have your secret password).
+No, they can't.
+No one can, regardless of how they access the data file (unless they have your password).
 The application uses a technique called encryption.
-Encryption uses your password to convert notes to unreadable form which makes no sense to anyone even computer.
-This can be converted back to readable text only using exact same password.
+Encryption uses your password to convert notes into an unreadable form which makes no sense to anyone even computer.
+This can later be decrypted back into readable text only by using the exact same password the file was encrypted with.

 #### I forgot my password.
 How do I recover my notes?

 You can't.
-Your password is not stored anywhere but in your brain.
+Your password is not stored anywhere but in your brain (or preferably written down).
 If you lose your password, you will lose all your notes.
-Storing password locally or on server is a security hole which should be avoided.
+Storing a password on your device or on a remote server may allow someone else to find and steal it, giving them full access to your notes.

-#### I can't take screenshots from app or I see blank screenshot in application switcher.
+#### I can't take screenshots in the app.
 What's wrong?

-You probably have enabled "Secure Window" feature in SealNote Plus settings.
+You probably have enabled the "Secure Window" feature in the SealNote Plus settings.
-Disable it to be able to take screenshots or show window content in application switcher.
+Disable it if you would like to take screenshots or show window content in the application switcher.

 History
 --------------------------------

 This project is a fork of the original SealNote codebase, which is no longer maintained.
-That app is still available on Play Store, but has serious bugs, for example backup is broken on Android 8+.
+That app is still available on Play Store and F-Droid, but it has serious bugs and is no longer being updated.

-SealNote Plus is currently not published on Play Store, but will be in future, after necessary improvements have been made.
+SealNote Plus is currently not published on Play Store, but will be in the future, after necessary improvements have been made.

 Contributing
 --------------------------------